 01 of 05

-There are a number of informative books on composting.
+There are several informative books on composting.
 An excellent book to get started, The Idiot's Guide To Composting, is a great place to start.

 From the author's sense of humor to depth of knowledge on the subject of composting, this book will help you understand how simple it can be, and how important the few basics rules are to follow.
 There is an extensive section on worm composting, which walks you through the concept of cultivating and keeping a worm bin.